-In addition, increased bank taxes in countries where the Group is active result in increased taxes on the Issuer, which could negatively impact the Issuer's operations, financial condition and liquidity.
+In addition, increased bank taxes in countries where the Group is active result in increased taxes on ING's banking operations, which could negatively impact the Issuer's operations, financial condition and liquidity.

 ING may be subject to withholding tax if it fails to comply with the Foreign Account Tax Compliance Act ("FATCA") and other US withholding tax regulations.